-A student's financial aid program with IWU may be applied for one semester of study with any of our affiliated study abroad programs.
-More information on funding can be obtained at the International Office.
-The International Office website provides more information on study abroad programs, including the IWU London and IWU Spain Programs; our exchange programs in Hong Kong, Japan, and Morocco; the IWU Pembroke Program; and our affiliated programs with Arcadia University, CIEE, College Year in Athens, DIS Abroad, IES Abroad, IFSA-Butler, the School for International Training, and others.
+A student's financial aid program with IWU may be applied for one semester of study (for fall or spring semester, not applied to May Term or summer) with any of our affiliated study abroad programs.
+More information on funding can be obtained at the Financial Aid Office.
+The International Office website provides more information on study abroad programs, including the IWU Sponsored Semester Programs; our exchange programs in Hong Kong, Japan, and Morocco; the IWU Pembroke Program; and our affiliated programs with Arcadia University, Barcelona SAE, CIEE, CYA: College Year in Athens, DIS Abroad, IES Abroad, IFSA-Butler, SIT: School for International Training, and others.

-Contact the International Office in the Center for Liberal Arts for additional information or visit www.iwu.edu/studyabroad or abroad.iwu.edu.
+Contact the International Office in the Center for Liberal Arts for additional information or visit www.iwu.edu/study-abroad/ or abroad.iwu.edu.